Shougo/ddc-filter-matcher_suffix/README.md

 Suffix matcher for ddc.vim

-It removes items does not match input suffix.
+It filters out items whose words do not end with the matched input suffix.

 ## Required